 Now take the OTHER END and do the same thing, but in REVERSE.
 Weave the end UNDER one side of the loop and then OVER the other side.

-Finally, pull that end down straight and once again cinch up the ends until you have a nice, even knot.
-Pretty huh?
-These two simple knots can be done with virtually any type of scarf (except, of course, an “infinite scarf”).
+This simple knot can be done with virtually any type of scarf (except, of course, an “infinite scarf”).

 Go ahead, give it a try!
 After a couple of tries you’ll be doing it without thinking.